ko-htut/yoyo-player/README.md

  yoyo_player: #latest
  ```

-2.Installation dependencies (please ignore if it has been installed automatically)
+2. Installation dependencies (please ignore if it has been installed automatically)

 ```dart
  cd Project directory
  flutter packages get
  ```

-3.Introduce the library in the page
+3. Introduce the library in the page

 ```dart
 import 'package:yoyo_player/yoyo_player.dart';